adalcima/sensor-api/README.md

 The API is backed by a SQLite database.

 ## Getting Started
-This service requires Python3.
-To get started, create a virtual environment using Python3.
+This service requires Python3.7.
+To get started, create a virtual environment using Python3.7.

 Then, install the requirements using `pip install -r requirements.txt`.

 Finally, run the API via `python app.py`.

 ## Testing
-Tests can be run via `pytest -v`.
+Tests can be run via `pytest tests`.

+## Style guide and recommendations
+Some helpful conventions to follow when adding new features/Tests:
+- Use isort to order imports
+- Use flake8 for checking your code base against coding style

 ## Tasks
 Your task is to fork this repo and complete the following: